Home » All Blogs » Working with Polymorphic Relationships in SOQL Queries

 Requirement

-If the Name field is related to contact then you need to print the task Id, contact Name, Task Status, Task Subject.
-If the Name field is related to Lead then you need to print the task Id, Lead Name, Task Status, Lead Phone.
-You must use only one SOQL query to get the results one for loop to print the results.
+If the Name field is related to contact, then you need to print the task Id, contact Name, Task Status, and Task Subject.
+If the Name field is associated with Lead, then you need to print the task Id, Lead Name, Task Status, and Lead Phone.
+You must use only one SOQL query to get the results and one for loop to publish the results.

 Can we do it?
 Is it possible?
 Let us see how we can do it.
 Let’s try to build the query first before writing some actual logic.